-Perhaps one of the most interesting hidden apps is OneNote, which is like a virtual scrapbook into which students can drag all kinds of materials while planning a project.
+Perhaps one of the most interesting hidden Microsoft programs is OneNote, which is like a virtual scrapbook into which students can drag all kinds of materials while planning a project.
 It’s a great place to gather webpages, images, personal notes and even sketches drawn with a digital pen, and organize them into a structure from which to compose an illustrated essay or multimedia assignment.

 The digital Post-It has become more powerful than ever.
 Rather than sticking Stickies on their monitor, students can stay organized by typing or scribing stray thoughts and plans onto their computer desktop.

 Ink takes Sticky Notes even further, enabling the facility to switch on ‘smart notes’ which recognize words (even handwritten ones).
 It even prompts ways in which to use them, such as adding plans to a calendar or automatically searching online for more details.
 It also offers more powerful uses of the digital pen, which is great for those budding artists or pupils who struggle with a conventional keyboard.